pachyderm/docs-content/2.3.x/reference/pachctl/pachctl_create.md

 ---
 # metadata #
 title:  pachctl create
-description: "Create a new instance of a Pachyderm resource."
+description: "Create a new instance of a {{%productName%}} resource."
 date:  2022-10-14T09:34:42-04:00
 tags:
   - create-branch